-Middle School and High School Libraries and Librarian services are scheduled on a fexible basis in collaboration with subject-area teachers.
+Middle School and High School Libraries and Librarian services are scheduled on a flexible basis in collaboration with subject-area teachers.

 Library spaces may be reserved by school faculty using Google calendars.
 In the event of a scheduling conflict, the Divisional Librarian will coordinate with involved parties.

-Our library provides open access of resources to students and staff.
-We do not maintain ‘protected book’ lists, restricting access to certain resources.
+Our library provides open access to resources for students and staff.
+We do not restrict access to

 Destiny provides the circulation component for the Libraries and serves as the Online Public Access Catalogue (OPAC).

-A bar-code system is utilized for the circulation of all library items.
-Bar-coded picture ID cards are issued to current students, faculty, staff and parents/guardians (as requested).
+A barcode system is utilized for the circulation of all library items.
+School-issued ID cards are used to checkout library resources.